 What is your interest?

 - Audience.
 We start high, because we ask the question of audience: who would we like to talk to and work with?
-If you are aiming for a top-level management position, whether in firms larger or small, your audience includes those top managers, so look for the conversations they are having, the journals they are reading.
+If you are aiming for a top-level management position, whether in firms larger or small, your audience includes those top managers, so look for the conversations they are having, the journals they are reading, and imagine yourself preparing for your next interviews and where you want to know what they want to know so you will have something interesting to your interviewer to talk about (and give him good reasons to hire you).

 Data-Mining, or how Google works for you